8 Recipes for Pies Made From Scratch

 3. Black and Blue Berry Pie

-Summer isn’t complete without a berry pie.
-Baked to allow the fruits to create a syrup all on its own, these desserts are the perfect ending to a barbecue.
+Dessert isn’t complete without a berry pie.
+Baked to allow the fruits to create a syrup all on their own, this dessert is the perfect ending to a meal.
 Plus, it’s the ideal excuse to eat ice cream.
 Who doesn’t want a heap of cold vanilla on top of a warm slice of berry pie?
 This recipe from Saveur calls for using minute tapioca instead of traditional corn starch, which helps to thicken the filling without adding an extra flavor or making it gummy.

 - 2½ cups all-purpose flour, plus more for dusting